TheJecksMan/Simple-Twitch-Watcher/README.md

 - `auth_token` - token from your cookie.

-- `time_view_stream` - stream view time.
+- `time_view_stream` - stream view time in minutes.
 Directly affects the frequency of checking rewards.

 ## Disclaimer